semgrep/semgrep-docs/docs/semgrep-ci.md

 [TOC]

-# Setup
+# Getting started

+## GitHub Actions

-## Automatic setup
+### Automatic setup

-You can add Semgrep CI to a GitHub repository by clicking "Set up" on the [Projects page](https://semgrep.dev/manage/projects) of Semgrep App
+You can add Semgrep CI to a GitHub repository by clicking "Set up" on the [Projects page](https://semgrep.dev/manage/projects) of Semgrep App.

 !!! info
     This page will list only the repositories that Semgrep has permission to see.
 You can add repositories on your organization's settings page on GitHub.
 Just go to Settings > Installed GitHub Apps > semgrep.dev > Configure and make your changes in the 'Repository access' section.

-You will get a chance to configure a few settings, such as whether you want to run on pushes, on pull requests, or on both.
+You’ll get a chance to configure a few settings, such as whether you want to run on pushes, on pull requests, or on both.
+Some settings are pre-selected for convenience.
-We recommend using Semgrep with the pre-selected settings.
 When you're done, Semgrep will commit a CI workflow file to your repository.

 !!! warning
     Semgrep cannot commit this file if there are branch protection rules preventing pushes to your default branch.
 In this case, you can temporarily disable your branch protection rules, or follow the guide for manual setup.

-## Manual setup

-If you're using GitHub Actions, you can generate and copy a CI configuration file on Semgrep App as above, and then commit it manually.

-If you're using any other CI provider, you can use one of our [sample CI configuration files](sample-ci-configs.md).

-# Configuration

-Semgrep CI is configured through workflow files specific to the CI environment in which it runs.
-This is a reference for most common options, but you can see all available settings with `--help`.

-## Adding to GitHub Actions

-To add Semgrep CI to GitHub Actions, add a `.github/workflows/semgrep.yml` file to your repository.
+To manually add Semgrep CI to GitHub Actions, add a `.github/workflows/semgrep.yml` file to your repository.
 Follow the [workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).
 See this [example GitHub Actions workflow configuration](sample-ci-configs.md#github-actions) for Semgrep CI.

-## Adding to GitLab CI/CD
+## GitLab CI/CD

 To add Semgrep CI to GitLab CI/CD, add a `.gitlab-ci.yml` file to your repository if not already present.
 Add a block to this file to run the Semgrep CI job in your pipeline, following [GitLab’s configuration guide for the .gitlab-ci.yml file](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html).
 See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci) for Semgrep CI.